top of page

 7. You are only one swing away from the next great shot.

-Golf has given me perhaps the greatest life lesson of all: just play.
+Golf's greatest lesson of all: just play.